logzio/logz-docs/_source/user-guide/cloud-siem/correlated-rule.md

 ![Add another query](https://dytvr9ot2sszz.cloudfront.net/logz-docs/correlated-alerts/2-conditions.png)

-When a correlated rule triggers, the event will be split into 2 logs - 1 per query.
-The rule log will be numbered as 1/2 and 2/2, respectively.
+When a correlated rule triggers, the event is split into 2 logs - 1 per query, each with its own **Investigate** drilldown link.
+The rule logs will be numbered 1/2 and 2/2, respectively.

-When investigating a correlated event, the first step is to filter in on the field `logzio-alert-join-values`.
-The field `logzio-alert-join-values` indicates the matching values that resulted in the correlation.
+If the rule has a join function, there is also a field `logzio-alert-join-values`, indicating the matching values that fulfilled the join field condition.
+In this case, the drilldown process involves another step.

+* First, click **<i class="fas fa-search-plus"></i>** to filter in on the field `logzio-alert-join-values`.
-Next, click **Investigate** on each of the associated event logs, to look into the raw logs for the details that led to the rule triggering.
+* Next, click **Investigate** on each of the associated event logs, to look into the raw logs for the details that led to the rule triggering.

 ![Investigate correlated events](https://dytvr9ot2sszz.cloudfront.net/logz-docs/correlated-alerts/2-event-logs.png)